cncf/landscapeapp/README.md

 ## Images

-The most challenging parts of creating a new landscape are pulling together the data for `landscape.yml` and finding svg images for all logos.
+The most challenging part of creating a new landscape is finding SVG images for all projects and companies.
+These landscapes represent a valuable resource to a community in assembling all related projects, creating a taxonomy, and providing the up-to-date logos, and unfortunately, there are no shortcuts.

+Do *not* try to convert PNGs to SVGs.
+You can't automatically go from a low-res to a high-res format, and you'll just waste time and come up with a substandard result.
+Instead, invest your time finding SVGs and then (when necessary) having a graphic designer recreate images when high res ones are not available.

 Tips for finding high quality images:

 - Google images is often the best way to find a good version of the logo (but ensure it's the up-to-date version).
 Search for [grpc logo filetype:svg](https://www.google.com/search?q=grpc+logo&tbs=ift:svg,imgo:1&tbm=isch) but substitute your project or product name for grpc.
 - Wikipedia also is a good source for high quality logos ( search in either the main [Wikipedia](https://en.wikipedia.org/w/index.php?sort=relevance&search=svg&title=Special%3ASearch&profile=advanced&fulltext=1&advancedSearch-current=%7B%7D&ns6=1) or [Wikipedia Commons](https://commons.wikimedia.org/w/index.php?sort=relevance&search=svg&title=Special%3ASearch&profile=advanced&fulltext=1&advancedSearch-current=%7B%7D&ns0=1&ns6=1&ns12=1&ns14=1&ns100=1&ns106=1) ).
-- Also search for 'svg' in the GitHub for the project, as often projects will embed them there.
+- Also search for 'svg' in the GitHub for the project, as sometimes projects will embed them there.

-For new landscapes of any size, you will probably need a graphic artist to rebuild some of the logos for you, especially if you (as recommended) ensure that the project name is included in the logo.
+For new landscapes of any size, you will probably need a graphic artist to rebuild some of the logos for you.

 If the project is hosted/sponsored by an organization but doesn't have a logo, best practice is to use that organization's logo with the title of the project underneath ( [example](https://landscape.cncf.io/selected=netflix-eureka) ).
 You can use a tool such as [Inkscape](https://inkscape.org/) to add the text.